Goutham-zern/project1/README.md

 This will create a `makerkit-chatbot.js` file in the `dist` folder.

+#### Environment Variables

+You need to update the file `packages/widget/.env` to update the environment variables for the Chatbot Widget.

+### Deploying the Chatbot Widget

+You will need to deploy the Chatbot Widget to a CDN.
+You can use any CDN you prefer, such as Cloudflare Pages, Netlify, Vercel, etc.

+Simply upload the `dist` folder to the CDN and make sure to set the correct headers for the files.

+Then, update the `NEXT_PUBLIC_WIDGET_HOSTING_URL` environment variable to point to the URL of the Chatbot Widget.

 ### Testing a Chatbot Widget

 Create an `index.html` in the `dist` folder and paste the Chatbot Widget code (you can find it in the `Publish` tab of the Chatbot).
 For example: